Message from the Chair

 Production & Extension

-MCA has a strong production and extension program that is led by our two agronomy extension specialists, Morgan Cott (special crops) and Andrew Hector (cereal crops), and our whole farm specialist, Ashley Ammeter.
-The goal of our program is to provide valuable and timely information to our farmer members to help them make productive decisions on their farm.
+MCA’s production and extension activities are supported by our three agronomists: Morgan Cott (special crops), Andrew Hector (cereal crops) and Ashley Ammeter (whole farm).
+Together, they strive to provide valuable and timely information to our farmer members that helps them make productive and sustainable decisions for their farms.

-New Resources for 2023
+New Resources For 2024

 previous arrowprevious arrow